rikbeld/Ottechwa/README.md

 # Ottechwa
-A website created to aggregate relevant tech companies based in the Ottawa region and cities near it.
+A website created to list relevant tech companies based in the Ottawa region and cities near it.

 A python script first reads a csv file with all the companies and their websites.
 The script sorts the dataset alphabetically and generates a json file based on it.